Skip to content

 78. High Conservation Value (HCV) assessments available?

-The company has published a high conservation value assessment in its FMP.
-However, the information is self-reported.
+The company has published a high conservation value assessment in its forest management plan report.
+However, this information is not externally verified.

 • P